patkahnke/aai-video-share/modules/custom/proof_api/README.txt

  - Proof API Requests: A service for performing CRUD requests on the Proof API
  - Proof API Controller: A class responsible for making requests via the Proof API Requests service, and rendering the results
- - Proof API Utilities: A class with useful helper functions
+ - Proof API Utilities: A service with useful helper functions
  - New Video Form: A class for taking in new video data from the user, validating the data by several criteria, and posting it through the Proof API Requests service
  - BuildIFramesCommand: IN PROCESS!
 A class that will construct an object to link each video IFrame to the Youtube API,